Introduction / History

 Where Are they Located?

 When the Aryans migrated into the Gond lands, some Gond submitted to their rule while other groups fought them only to be defeated by superior Aryan military technology.
 The Pardhan became the servants and slaves of the Aryans.
-As a tribal people they were considered outside the Hindu system and therefore Dalits or outcastes.
+As a tribal people they were considered outside the Hindu system and therefore outcastes.

 The Pardhan are a Scheduled Casted meaning they receive special treatment in public jobs and university admission.
 Many Pardhan possess only a minimum of education so the India government is working to alleviate the problem.